-The Savvik Foundation and the American Ambulance Association have launched a grant program available to Savvik member ambulance services who are classified as rural or super-rural and who are preparing to comply with the Cost Data Collection program through the Centers for Medicare and Medicaid Services.
+The Savvik Foundation and the American Ambulance Association have launched a grant program available to Savvik member ambulance services that are preparing to comply with the Cost Data Collection program through the Centers for Medicare and Medicaid Services.
 Through Savvik Member purchases under contracts, the Savvik Foundation was able to fund grant dollars through the American Ambulance Association (AAA).
-Through this grant, services classified as rural or super-rural will be eligible to receive a one-year AAA Ambulance Cost Education Gold subscription, which includes access to experts on cost collection, access to AMBER software, and free registration to Webinars and Regional Workshops.
+Through this grant, services will be eligible to receive a one-year AAA Ambulance Cost Education Gold subscription, which includes access to experts on cost collection, access to AMBER software, and free registration to Webinars and Regional Workshops.
 To apply, complete the application form below.

 It’s finally here!
 For almost a decade the American Ambulance Association has been preparing for this moment: collecting cost data in order to justify the reimbursement inadequacies of our current payment system.
 As Benjamin Franklin stated, “By failing to prepare, you are preparing to fail.”
 So prepare we did!
 Our research indicated that due to industry capacity, a provider sample and survey approach would be preferable to a mandatory cost reporting structure.
 Congress agreed!
 Our research indicated that different organizational structures made us unique healthcare providers and as such, EMS’s special nature should be considered in the collection tool developed.
 Congress agreed!
 No one knows our industry better than we do and the final rule from the Centers for Medicare and Medicaid Services indicates they listened!
 So your ambulance service was selected for the 2020 reporting period—now what?
 Here is your 10 STEP PLAN.
 STEP 1: Sign up for the latest information on ambulance cost data collection.
 Subscribe to email updates from the American Ambulance Association’s Ambulance Cost Education page, www.ambulancereports.org.
 Not only will we make sure you get the latest information disclosed from the Centers for Medicare & Medicaid Services, but we will also provide you with quick tutorials...